Exposure Management Explained: How to Go Beyond Vulnerability Scanning

 Benefits of Exposure Management

-Organizations that adopt proactive exposure management typically see numerous benefits, including:
+Organizations that adopt proactive exposure management typically see several meaningful benefits.

 • Prioritized Risk Reduction.
-Focus on the most critical exposure, ensuring that the highest risks are addressed first.
+Focus on the most critical exposures, ensuring that the highest risks are addressed first.

-• Enhance Security Posture.
+• Enhanced Security Posture.
 Shift from reactive responses to proactive identification and resolution of risks.

 • Improved Efficiency.
 Streamline processes, enabling teams to focus on what is most critical.

 • Compliance Alignment.
-Simplify the identification and reporting of compliance gaps to meet any regulatory requirements.
+Simplify the identification and reporting of compliance gaps to meet regulatory requirements.

 Identify Exposure Address the security risks you’re facing and strategic items that matter most to your business.
 Exposure and risk aren’t just about vulnerabilities and weaknesses—they often map to business objectives.
 Reach uses multi-model AI to help identify the exposures—misconfigurations, weaknesses, and vulnerabilities—that are actually reachable, aligning risk prioritization with both adversary behavior and business goals.